pjgueno/aqi/README.md

-#LuftDatenWebApp
+# LuftDatenWebApp

 A webapp to visualize the data of the http://luftdaten.info project at the Open Knowledge Lab Stuttgart, Germany.

-It uses angular.js, leaflet.js and D3.js.
+It uses leaflet.js and D3.js.

 https://github.com/opendata-stuttgart